codestothestars/bag-compactor/README.md

 # bag-compactor
-A World of Warcraft addon helps organize the player's inventory by moving and sorting.
+A World of Warcraft addon that helps organize the player's inventory by moving and sorting.